-The Mountain Area Mutual Aid Operating Plan (MAMA) establishes mutual aid between local Fire Departments and Counties in the Mountain Area Region.
-The parties to MAMA consist of

-Eagle, Garfield, Grand, Lake, Pitkin, Rio Blanco, Routt and Summit Counties.
+The Mountain Area Mutual Aid Operating Plan (MAMA) establishes mutual aid between local Fire and EMS Agencies within Eagle, Garfield, Grand, Lake, Pitkin, Rio Blanco, Routt and Summit Counties in the Mountain Area Region.
 When Mountain Area Mutual Aid is implemented, an Agency Representative (AREP) may be assigned to the incident to facilitate the tracking and allocation of MAMA resources and coordinate with the agency(s) having jurisdiction.
 Resources who respond under MAMA may be assigned to the incident and placed on a resource order for extended attack if needed and available in IROC.